tencent-quantum-lab/tensorcircuit/docs/source/quickstart.rst

     print(vgf(params, n))  # get the quantum loss and the gradient

-Automatic differentiation, JIT and Vectorized Parallelism
+Automatic Differentiation, JIT, and Vectorized Parallelism
 -------------------------------------------------------------

 For concepts of AD, JIT and VMAP, please refer to `Jax documentation <https://jax.readthedocs.io/en/latest/jax-101/index.html>`__ .

 The related API design in TensorCircuit closely follows the functional programming design pattern in Jax with some slight differences.
-So we strongly recommend users learning some basics about Jax no matter which ML backend they intend to use.
+So we strongly recommend users learn some basics about Jax no matter which ML backend they intend to use.

-**AD support:**
+**AD Support:**

-Gradients, vjps, jvps, natural gradients, Jacobians and Hessians.
+Gradients, vjps, jvps, natural gradients, Jacobians, and Hessians.
 AD is the base for all modern machine learning libraries.

-**JIT support:**
+**JIT Support:**

 Parameterized quantum circuits can run in a blink.
 Always use jit if the circuit will get evaluations multiple times, it can greatly boost the simulation with two or three order time reduction.
 But also be cautious, users need to be familiar with jit, otherwise, the jitted function may return unexpected results or recompile on every hit (wasting lots of time).
 To learn more about the jit mechanism, one can refer to documentation or blogs on ``tf.function`` or ``jax.jit``, though these two still have subtle differences.

-**VMAP support:**
+**VMAP Support:**

-Inputs, parameters, measurements, circuit structures, Monte Carlo noise can all be evaluated in parallel.
+Inputs, parameters, measurements, circuit structures, and Monte Carlo noise can all be evaluated in parallel.
 To learn more about vmap mechanism, one can refer to documentation or blogs on ``tf.vectorized_map`` or ``jax.vmap``.